 - Poor quality control in analysis of samples

-These are the reasons that the crime lab “gold standard” is really no standard at all.
-Sadly, many attorneys are completely unaware that such an analysis can frequently be questioned.
+Sadly, many criminal defense attorneys are completely unaware that such an analysis can frequently be questioned to fight a DUI conviction.
 These so-called “indisputable” findings can be invalidated if resources are available to contest and reexamine the crime lab report, and if the defense attorney has the expertise to handle such a case.

 Where to Get Help For Your DUI Arrest

 There are only two lawyers in Louisiana who have had hands-on training in chemical analysis of blood or urine in Driving While Intoxicated cases and who have studied under the guidance of Dr. Harold McNair and Dr. Lee Polite, the leading experts and teachers in the use of Gas Chromatographs.
 James Bates is one of those two Louisiana lawyers with that training.
 That instruction enables him to find the errors and discrepancies that will exist in most reports of the Louisiana Crime Lab.
 Thus, James Bates will examine if a mistake led to an incorrect blood alcohol level during testing.
 An inaccurate blood alcohol test can result in your DUI arrest being dismissed.